Class-incremental learning: survey and performance evaluation on image classification: Experimental results

 \subsection{On bias-correction}

 As seen in Fig.~\ref{fig:cm}, there exists a clear bias towards recent tasks.
 Here we evaluate the success of \mbox{class-IL} methods to address the task-recency bias.
-To allow for a better visualization, we use a \mbox{CIFAR-100} (20/5) split with ResNet-32 trained from scratch and a fixed memory of 2,000 exemplars.
-In the text, we will also give in brackets the average accuracy after the last task for all methods we considered.
+To allow for a better visualization, we use \mbox{CIFAR-100} (5/20) with ResNet-32 trained from scratch and a fixed memory of 2,000 exemplars.
+In the text, we also give in brackets the average accuracy after the last task for all methods we considered.

-We show the task and class confusion matrices for different bias-correction approaches in Fig.~\ref{fig:cm} and Fig.~\ref{fig:bias-correction-exp}.
-The FT-E baseline, despite having improved performance due to the use of rehearsal strategies (40.9), still has a clear task-recency bias. iCaRL clearly benefits from using the NME classifier, removing most task-recency bias, although at the cost of having slightly worse performance (43.5) than the other approaches.
-EEIL ignores the task-recency bias during training of new tasks, however at the end of each training session it performs balanced training based only on the exemplars.
-This method obtains good performance (47.6), as balanced training calibrates all outputs from previous classes and thus removes a large part of the task-recency bias.
-BiC does a very good job at avoiding the bias while maintaining a good performance (45.7).
+We show the task confusion matrix for different bias-correction approaches in Fig.~\ref{fig:cm} and Fig.~\ref{fig:bias-correction-exp}.
+The FT-E~(40.9) baseline, despite having improved performance due to the use of rehearsal strategies, still has a clear task-recency bias. iCaRL~(43.5) clearly benefits from using the NME classifier, removing most task-recency bias, although at the cost of having slightly worse performance than the other approaches.
+EEIL~(47.6) ignores the task-recency bias during training of new tasks, however at the end of each training session it performs balanced training based only on the exemplars.
+This method obtains good performance, as balanced training calibrates all outputs from previous classes and thus removes a large part of the task-recency bias.
+BiC~(45.7) does a very good job at avoiding the bias while maintaining a good performance.
 It is clear that the newer tasks have less inter-task classification errors.
 However, it seems like the small pool of samples used for learning the $\alpha$ and $\beta$ parameters (see Eq.~\ref{eq:bic}) leads to having the opposite effect, and BiC appears to over-compensate toward previous tasks.
-LUCIR shows a more gradual task-recency bias while maintaining good performance (47.3).
+LUCIR~(47.3) shows a more gradual task-recency bias while maintaining good performance.
 This could be related to the change in experimental scenario.
 LUCIR was shown to work better when having a larger first task followed by some smaller ones.
 In the more challenging setup used here their bias-correction struggles to obtain good results.
-Finally, IL2M clearly overcomes task-recency bias while improving on iCaRL (45.6).
-The class confusion matrix looks similar or better than iCaRL, but the task confusion matrix seems to point towards more inter-task miss-classifications.
+Finally, IL2M~(45.6) overcomes task-recency bias while improving on iCaRL, although the task confusion matrix seems to point towards more inter-task miss-classifications.